apollographql/apollo-federation-subgraph-compatibility/README.md

 ## Contributing a new library to this test suite

-Fork this repository and navigate to the [Apollo Federation Library Maintainers Implementation Guide](./CONTRIBUTORS.md) for implementation instructions.
+Fork this repository and navigate to the [Apollo Federation Subgraph Maintainers Implementation Guide](./CONTRIBUTORS.md) for implementation instructions.
 Once you've completed the implementations instructions, feel free to create a PR and we'll review it.
 If you have any questions please open a GitHub issue on this repository.